 You also consent to our transferring your information to countries or jurisdictions, which do not provide the same level of data protection as the UK, if necessary for the above purposes.
 If we do make such a transfer, we will, if appropriate, put a contract in place to ensure your information is protected.

 You have the right to ask for a copy of the information we hold about you (for which we may charge a small fee) and to have any inaccuracies in your information corrected.

-If your personal details change, please help us to keep your information up to date by notifying us at the above address.
+If your personal details change, please help us to keep your information up to date by notifying us at by email at: